SolarDefender/Sport-Club/README.md

 - Can prescribe dietary plans to their clients.
 - A trainer can also hold the role of a dietitian, provided they meet the qualifications.

-### Administrator (Employee)
-- Holds the highest level of access within the system.
-- Can modify user data and manipulate all data within the system.